catseye/Robin/README.markdown

 * Write a static analyzer which detects trying to `export` an unbound identifier, and raises an exception.

+* Have exceptions, by default, be chained together, to avoid "exception translation".
+If a program raises an exception while catching another exception, the old exception(s) should be linked to from to the new one.
+This is to give more sensible error messages at the top level, by dumping them all, giving the operator a deeper idea of what happened.

 ### Documentation ###

 * Document the `boolean` module.